Real-time computing: Real-time in digital signal processing

-In a real-time digital signal processing (DSP) process, the analyzed (input) and generated (output) samples can be processed (or generated) continuously in the time it takes to input and output the same set of samples independent of the processing delay.
+In a real-time digital signal processing (DSP) process, the analyzed (input) and generated (output) samples can be processed (or generated) continuously in the time it takes to input and output the same set of samples, independent of the processing delay.
 It means that the processing delay must be bounded even if the processing continues for an unlimited time.
 The mean processing time per sample, including overhead, is no greater than the sampling period, which is the reciprocal of the sampling rate.
-This is the criterion whether the samples are grouped together in large segments and processed as blocks or are processed individually and whether there are long, short, or non-existent input and output buffers.
+This is the criterion for whether the samples are grouped together in large segments and processed as blocks or are processed individually and whether there are long, short, or non-existent input and output buffers.

 Consider an audio DSP example; if a process requires 2.01 seconds to analyze, synthesize, or process 2.00 seconds of sound, it is not real-time.
 However, if it takes 1.99 seconds, it is or can be made into a real-time DSP process.

 A common life analogy is standing in a line or queue waiting for the checkout in a grocery store.
 If the line asymptotically grows longer and longer without bound, the checkout process is not real-time.
-If the length of the line is bounded, customers are being "processed" and output as rapidly, on average, as they are being inputted then that process is real-time.
-The grocer might go out of business or must at least lose business if they cannot make their checkout process real-time; thus, it is fundamentally important that this process is real-time.
+If the length of the line is bounded, customers are being served as rapidly, on average, as they are joining the queue, then that process is real-time.
+The grocer will lose business if they cannot make their checkout process real-time; thus, it is fundamentally important that this process is real-time.

-A signal processing algorithm that cannot keep up with the flow of input data with output falling further and further behind the input, is not real-time.
-If the delay of the output (relative to the input) is bounded regarding a process which operates over an unlimited time, then that signal processing algorithm is real-time, even if the throughput delay may be very long.
+A signal processing algorithm that cannot keep up with the flow of input data, with output falling further and further behind the input, is not real-time.
+If the delay of the output (relative to the input) is bounded for a process that operates over an unlimited time, then that signal processing algorithm is real-time, even if the throughput delay may be very long.